-The Colorado Indigenous Peoples Day Organization (CIPD) was established to educate, organize, and advocate for justice for Indigenous peoples by starting a deeper conversation with the State of Colorado and the United States of America about how to tell the truth about our history and how to address the effects this history has in our current moment.
+The Colorado Indigenous Peoples Day Organization (CIPD) was established to educate, organize, and advocate for justice for Indigenous peoples by starting a deeper conversation about how to tell the truth about our history and how to address the effects this history has in our current moment.

 Since South Dakota passed a resolution to celebrate Native American Day in 1989 and Berkeley instituted the first Indigenous Peoples Day in 1992, the Indigenous Peoples Day movement has been gathering momentum nationwide with over 160 cities and universities in 41 US states and counting having passed resolutions officially recognizing Indigenous Peoples Day.